immohitrathi/robot-simulation/README.md

 # Robot simulator

-A robot simulator written in React
+A robot simulator written in React which works offline as well

 ## Installation & usage